SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

    `SCS-4V-16` is valid for both [scs-0100-v2](scs-0100-v2-flavor-naming.md) and [scs-0100-v3](scs-0100-v3-flavor-naming.md), and, since it does not use any extension, it will be valid for any future version that only changes the extensions, such as the GPU vendor and architecture.

+It is not required to use consecutive numbers to number the name variants.
+This way, it becomes easier to remove a single variant (the others wouldn't need to be renamed to "close the gap").

 ## Standard SCS flavors